43 Summer Health Dangers You’re Probably Ignoring

 Heat-related car-seat deaths

 Each year, more than 30 children die from the heat after being forgotten in a car, according to the National Highway Traffic Safety Administration (NHTSA).
 Texas and Florida have the dubious distinction of being the states with the most deaths, but it can happen anywhere—and things can get deadly fast.
 A child’s body temperature rises as much as five times faster than an adult’s, according to the NHTSA.
 When a child is forgotten in a hot car, their temperature can rise so fast, they could die within a few minutes.
 So always check the backseat before exiting your car, and think about leaving your purse or cell phone back there to help you remember.
-(Here are 10 products you should avoid using on your baby.)
+(Here are the products you should avoid using on your baby.)

 Undercooked, contaminated, and otherwise dangerous food